Your pager tickles you awake.

 You're a grown-up: It opens to you again, a sluggish window summoned by a mouse click.
 Waking up now in your own apartment, your new apartment.
 Your pager is buzzing and vibrating both, serious.
 It is in fact the weekend, but you're not in elementary school.
 No one is crawling in through the window.
 You're a system administrator for nWare.
 Waking up urgently, here in nTopia.

 Download bookvol.z5, the story file.
 Right-click (or ctrl-click with a one-button Mac mouse) and choose the appropriate option to save the linked file.

 Just as you need a Flash player to play Flash files and a Web browser to browse Web pages, you need an interpreter (specifically, a "Z-Machine" interpreter) to run Book and Volume.
-More recent versions of these interpreters are probably available by now, but you can download a popular interpreter for any of several platforms using the following links:
+More recent versions of these interpreters are available by now, as are new and better interpreters, but here are the links I've offered for about a decade...

 |Windows||Windows Frotz 2002|

 |Debian GNU/Linux||sudo apt-get install frotz|

 |Red Hat Linux||Frotz|

 After you have installed an interpreter, simply drag bookvol.z5 onto it, or run the interpreter and open bookvol.z5 in it.